Taiwan opposition slams former leader's travel ban to Hong Kong

-TAIPEI (Reuters) - Taiwan's opposition Nationalist Party slammed the self-ruled island's new government as "suppressive" for barring former president Ma Ying-jeou from traveling to Chinese-controlled Hong Kong on the grounds of national security.
+TAIPEI, June 13 (Reuters) - Taiwan's opposition Nationalist Party slammed the island's new government as "suppressive" for barring former president Ma Ying-jeou from travelling to Chinese-controlled Hong Kong on the grounds of national security.

 Ma's China-friendly Nationalists lost landslide elections in January to President Tsai Ing-wen and her Democratic Progressive Party (DPP), which has traditionally leant towards independence from China.